Theodor-Lindberg/TeXact/README.md

 processed line by line.
 Once the entire file has passed, all comments are printed to the console, referencing line numbers.
-A summary is also output at the end.
+A summary is also outputted at the end.
+As the reviewers are independent of one another, adding new ones shouldn't break existing features.

 ### Adding a reviewer